RaynorChavez/animal-characterization-from-video/README.md

 4. The application will:
    - Process the video at regular time intervals (default: every 5 seconds)
    - Detect fish using YOLOv8
-   - Extract unique fish images
+   - Extract unique fish images and save them in a video-specific folder
    - Send the images to Gemini for species identification
    - Display results in a table with timestamps and taxonomic information